Aeroluna/LunaCoopMod/README.md

 - Removed deceleration from Oracle's Stasis Ward ability (no longer has to fully stop to cast).

 Makes casting much smoother.

+- Reduced Corsair subgroup priority from 119 to 115.

+This places Corsairs lower than Oracles.

 - Reworked Void Stasis into Void Prison.
   - Stuns instead of stasis.